marshauf/goreport/README.md

 goreport [![Build Status](https://travis-ci.org/marshauf/goreport.svg?branch=master)](https://travis-ci.org/marshauf/goreport)[![Coverage Status](https://coveralls.io/repos/marshauf/goreport/badge.png)](https://coveralls.io/r/marshauf/goreport)
 ========

 A report library for go.
+Not stable!
 Instead of logging everything and generating endless log files, goreport forms logs into reports.
 At any point in a process the report can be exported.